 Transfer to air tight bags or containers and store in the freezer.

-Remove the berries from the parchment paper, and transfer them to a freezer bag or any other air tight container.
-Squeeze out as much air as possible, then set the bag back in the freezer.
+Remove the berries from the parchment-lined baking sheet, and transfer them to plastic freezer bags or any other air tight freezer containers.
+Squeeze out as much air as possible out of zip-top freezer bags, then set the bag back in the freezer.
+These are important steps to take to prevent freezer burn.

 👉 Be sure to use my freezer inventory chart to keep track of your frozen strawberries and all the other freezer contents!